-The British car industry is used to seeing small, lightweight sports cars, but not usually from the likes of Vauxhall.
-This was a landmark car for them, something completely different which they haven’t yet replicated, although this year at the Geneva Motor Show we were introduced to a similar sized sports car, the Vauxhall GT Concept.
+The British car industry is used to seeing small, lightweight sports cars, but not from the likes of Vauxhall.
+This was a landmark car for them, something completely different which they haven’t yet replicated, although we were recenly introduced to a similar sized sports car at the Geneva Motor Show, the Vauxhall GT Concept.

 When the car was launched in Spain, journalists were given the opportunity to take the VX220s out for a thrashing around Circuito De Jerez.
-Bad idea – the combination of an unexpectedly powerful car and a challenging circuit ended up in three of them being written off in one day!
+Bad idea; the combination of an unexpectedly powerful car and a challenging circuit ended up in three of them being written off in one day!

 Time to Buy?

 Yes.
 Prices have been gradually rising over the last few years and you can now expect to pay around £10,000 for a decent example.
 Soon you’ll be hard-pressed to find one for under £10k!

 An excellent sports car from the turn of the century that is exceptional fun to drive and looks tremendous.
 A unique car that is destined to go down in history as the time that Vauxhall tried their hand at a mid-engined sports car and failed… according to their sales figures anyway.